parviz11/flaskapp/README.md

 * Creates App Service, pulls the image from ACR and runs in the App Service
 * Adds secrets as environment variables in App Service.

-Not that it might take some time to finish the deployment after running the script.
+Note that it might take some time to finish the deployment after running the script.
 You can monitor the deployment process by navigating to Azure App Service > Deployment center > Logs.

 # Deploy a multi-container group using Docker Compose

-Use [./deploy/deploy.sh](https://github.com/parviz11/flaskapp/blob/main/deploy/deploy.sh) script to deploy on Azure.
+Use [./deploy/deploy_multi_container_app.sh](https://github.com/parviz11/flaskapp/blob/main/deploy/deploy_multi_container_app.sh) script to deploy on Azure.
 The script does the followings:

+* Logs in to your Azure account by using `./deploy/login.sh` script
+* Retrieves secrets from Azure Key Vault
+* Creates Azure Container Registry (ACR) resource
+* Container images:
+  * For Flask app, builds a container image in ACR by using Dockerfile in the root directory
+  * For `nginx`, builds a container image in ACR by using Dockerfile in `./nginx/Dockerfile`
+* Creates App Service Plan
+* Creates App Service, instructs the App Service to build multicontainer app by using `docker-compose-azure.yml` file.
+This pulls the images from ACR and run them in the App Service.
+* Adds secrets as environment variables in App Service.